Lebanon women's national under-18 basketball team

 The Lebanon women's national under-18 basketball team is the junior women's national basketball team, administered by Lebanese Basketball Federation, that represents Lebanon in international under-18 basketball competitions.

 History

-The team participated in the 2024 FIBA U18 Women's Asia Cup Division B, reaching the finals and finishing second in the Division B of the tournament, thus missing the promotion to Division A.
+At the 2024 FIBA U18 Women's Asia Cup Division B, the team reached the finals but finished as runners-up, narrowly missing out on promotion to Division A. They found redemption in the 2026 tournament, advancing to the finals once again and capturing the Division B title to successfully secure their spot in Division A of 2028 FIBA U18 Women's Asia Cup.